Information on NVR for Parents

 There are constitutional differences between individuals.
 Many young people are not prone to becoming aggressive, no matter what the circumstances may be, while others will become aggressive very easily.
 Outside circumstances, or a certain developmental phase such as entering puberty, may then lead to a surge in aggression.
 The bad news is: we cannot change someone’s constitution.
 The good news is: a young person’s temperament alone does not maintain aggressive and violent behaviour.
 Even if a child has a temperament that makes them prone to outbursts of anger, this does not mean that they will necessarily remain aggressive, controlling and unmanageable.

 Lowered parental presence

 Parental presence does not mean being around the young person all the time.
-It means that your child is aware of you as a parent at home, in school, and when she or he is with their peers.
+It means that your child is aware of you as a parent at home, in school, and when they are with their peers.
 It also means that you are aware of your child’s activities.
-If e.g. you do not know who your daughter’s friends are, and what they are up to, and she does not feel she needs to let you know when she will be home at night, your parental presence has been lowered.
-If you have no control over how loud your son plays his music in your house, you have lost some of the ‘territory’ of your own home.
+If for example you do not know who your child’s friends are, and what they are up to, they do not feel they need to let you know when they will be home at night, then your parental presence has been lowered.
+If you have no control over how loud your child plays their music in your house, you have lost some of the ‘territory’ of your own home.
 If your child ‘blanks you out’ whenever you try to speak to them, your presence is low.
 If you feel exhausted, low, or without support from other adults in dealing with your child, you have lost parental presence.

 When the child ‘gets better’ at controlling the adult